 What is a Polygon (MATIC)?

 The Polygon node structure is quite unique compared to other networks, as it has different node types: Heimdall, Bor, sentry, and validator nodes.
 They all are used to maintain the network and its connection with Ethereum.
-Let’s look closer at Polygon node requirements and peculiarities.
+Let’s look closer at Polygon node peculiarities and then requirements.

 What is a Heimdall node?